(lee VOR fa nole)

 • Abdominal conditions: May obscure diagnosis or clinical course of patients with acute abdominal conditions.

-• Adrenal insufficiency: Use with caution in patients with adrenal insufficiency, including Addison disease.
-Long-term opioid use may cause secondary hypogonadism, which may lead to sexual dysfunction, infertility, mood disorders, and osteoporosis (Brennan, 2013).
-Decrease initial dose.
+• Adrenocortical insufficiency: Use with caution in patients with adrenal insufficiency, including Addison disease.
+Long-term opioid use may cause secondary hypogonadism, which may lead to sexual dysfunction, infertility, mood disorders, and osteoporosis (Brennan 2013).

-• Biliary tract impairment: Use with caution in patients with biliary tract dysfunction, including acute pancreatitis; opioids may cause constriction of sphincter of Oddi.
+• Biliary tract impairment: Use with caution in patients with biliary tract dysfunction, or acute pancreatitis; opioids may cause constriction of sphincter of Oddi.
 Not recommended for use in biliary surgery.

 • Head trauma: Use with extreme caution in patients with head injury, intracranial lesions, or elevated intracranial pressure; exaggerated elevation of ICP may occur.